JeComtempleDuCodeSource/HI3-Manga-Downloader/README.md

 "sdcard0" is the phone internal storage "sdcard1" the external sdcard and "usbotg" the external USB key.

 ### Windows
-First go to https://windows.php.net/download/ then go to section "PHP7.4" then "VC15 x64 Thread Safe" and "Zip" download the Zip, Unzip it.\
+First go to https://windows.php.net/download/ then go download the binaries of whatever the lastest version of PHP is and extract it.\
 Place the unzipped folder in "C:\" then add the directory to the path.\
 Now open cmd and type "php -v", if windows tells that you that it is not recognized that means you didn't setup correctly php, if not everything is fine.\
 Then go to "https://github.com/JeComtempleDuCodeSource/HMPD" and download the source code by clicking "Code"->"Download ZIP" unzip that.\